Eastern Ontario: Roads

 The vast majority of the primary vehicular traffic network in Eastern Ontario is served mainly by the controlled-access 400-series highways.
 Highway 401, the main highway in the network, starts as a continuation of Autoroute 20 at the Quebec border in South Glengarry and runs southwest to Belleville, where it continues southwest through the Golden Horseshoe and Southwestern Ontario.
 Highway 416, another major highway, runs north from Highway 401 near Johnstown, where it connects with Highway 417 in Ottawa.
 Highway 417 starts as a continuation of Autoroute 40 at the Quebec border in East Hawkesbury and runs northwest through Ottawa toward Arnprior, after which it becomes Highway 17.
 Highways 401 and 417 carry Trans-Canada Highway designations throughout Eastern Ontario.
 Additional major provincial highways in the region include Highway 7, Highway 15, Highway 16, Highway 33, Highway 37, Highway 62, Highway 137, and Highway 138.
 An extension of Highway 417 toward Renfrew is under construction as of 2024.
 In 2024, the province announced that ownership of Highway 174 will be transferred to the provincial government from the city of Ottawa.

 Eastern Ontario also has multiple road connections with the United States.
 These include the Thousand Islands Bridge near Gananoque, the Odgensburg-Prescott International Bridge in Johnstown, and the Seaway International Bridge in Cornwall, all of which cross the St. Lawrence River.
 Multiple bridges also connect the region with Quebec, including the Champlain Bridge, Chaudiere Bridge, Portage Bridge, Alexandra Bridge, and the MacDonald-Cartier Bridge in Ottawa, and the Long-Sault Bridge in Hawkesbury, all of which cross the Ottawa River.
-Additional major bridges include the Norris Whitney Bridge in Belleville and the Quinte Skyway near Desoronto, which cross the Bay of Quinte.
+Additional major bridges include the Norris Whitney Bridge in Belleville and the Quinte Skyway near Deseronto, which cross the Bay of Quinte.